US agency examines front tires of semi-trailer that hit bus

 The crash Thursday along Interstate 40 near the town of Thoreau, New Mexico, happened after the semi-trailer going in the opposite direction lost the tread on its left front tire, veered across a median and smashed into the bus, authorities said.

 The agency has also asked for the medical records and toxicology reports about the driver of the semi-trailer owned by Jag Transportation of Fresno, California, and the bus, Kotowski said.
-That request is part of the agency’s standard procedure after such an accident, he said.
+The electronic data recorders for the semi-trailer and bus have been recovered, he added.

 Most Read Nation & World Stories